 It is important to put effort into democratic oversight of natural resources in Mozambique now, when many of the deposits especially in Northern Mozambique are about to turn profitable.
 In some parts of the country, for example in Tete Province, coal mines have been functional for years.
 Use of the newly found deposits has not even started yet.
-The role of the parliament, both at national as well as provincial levels, in democratic oversight is crucial.
+The role of the Parliament, both at national as well as provincial levels, in democratic oversight is crucial.
 In late 2020, the Bank of Mozambique presented its own model for setting up and managing a natural resources fund.
 The establishment of the fund is expected to be debated in the Parliament in the coming years.

-Though Mozambique has held regular multiparty elections since 1994, throughout its independence one party, Frelimo, has been in power.
-There have been reoccurring tension and conflicts between the ruling party and the opposition.
-Frelimo won the 2019 elections, gaining a 2/3 majority in the parliament which gives it the possibility even to change the constitution.
-The elections results were shadowed by electoral violence and allegations of fraud.
+Though Mozambique has held regular multi-party elections since 1994, throughout its independence one party, Frelimo, has been in power.
+There have been recurring tension and conflicts between the ruling party and the opposition.
+Frelimo won the 2019 elections, gaining a 2/3 majority in the Parliament which gives it the possibility even to change the Constitution.
+The election results were shadowed by electoral violence and allegations of fraud.

 The country’s democratic development is shadowed also by violence in the northern part of the country.
 The causes of the violence vary from radicalism to exploiting natural resources.
-In the beginnig of 2020, the violent attacks have increased which also threatens investments in the area.
+In the course of 2020, violent attacks increased which also threatens investments in the area.